 Purdue Society of Professional Engineers (PSPE) invites you to participate in the 96th Order of the Engineer Ceremony on Monday, April 22nd from 6:30pm-7:30pm in the WALC Hiler Theater by registering at this link.
-The Order of the Engineer is a simple and meaningful opportunity for graduating or graduated engineering students to show pride and responsibility in their profession and includes taking an ethical oath called the Obligation of an Engineer.
+The Order of the Engineer is a meaningful opportunity for graduating or already graduated engineering students to show pride and responsibility in their profession and includes taking an ethical oath called the Obligation of an Engineer.

 The Order of the Engineer was initiated to foster a spirit of pride and responsibility in the professional engineering community; to bridge the gap between training and experience; and to present to the public a visible symbol identifying a person as an engineer.
 The Ceremony includes taking an oath similar to the oath taken by medical professionals and sets forth an ethical code.
 The Obligation contains parts of the Canon of Ethics widely acknowledged by many major engineering societies.
 Initiates voluntarily pledge to uphold the standards and dignity of the engineering profession and to serve humanity by making the best use of Earth’s precious wealth.